In May 2025, Shopify officially launched one of its most powerful updates…

 You can’t break even this way.

-However, in reality, most dropshippers who rake in six-figure do not also expect to make eight sales the first time they invest in marketing.
+However, in reality, most dropshippers who rake in six figures do not also expect to make eight sales the first time they invest in marketing.

-Instead, they look to study what their customers’ interests, they want to analyze the data and determine the products to market and which audiences to target with and which ads they’ll employ.
+Instead, they look to study their customers’ interests, analyze the data, and determine which products to market, which audiences to target, and which ads to employ.

-These kinds of stats offer insights that make marketing costs go down vis-à-vis conversions go up over time.
+These kinds of stats offer insights that help marketing costs go down while conversions go up over time.

-To start drop shipping, you must become a constant learner.
+To start dropshipping, you must become a lifelong learner.
 You must also ask yourself whether you are ready, able & willing to invest these startup costs.

 And also, are you enthusiastic about investing your time in learning the ropes of dropshipping?